 The River Tummel is the major tributary of the Tay renowned for its quality salmon fishing.

 The River Tay -Tummel salmon fishing season starts on 15 January and closes on 15 October.
 Prime Spring salmon fishing time is April to June.
-The grilse run generally from July to October.
-In common with other rivers 2010 was a very good year for grilse.
 September and October can provide good salmon fly fishing on the Tummel.

 Current water level infomation can be obtained from the web-cam at Pitlochry.
 The water level data obtained from this site approximates with our gauge up to the 3 Feet level..